 Professor (Dr.) C. Raj Kumar was appointed as the Founding Vice Chancellor of O.P.
 Jindal Global University (JGU) in India at the age of 34 in 2009.
 Professor Kumar also serves as the Founding Dean of Jindal Global Law School (JGLS) and Director of the International Institute for Higher Education Research & Capacity Building (IIHEd).

-JGU has completed seven years and has grown into a multidisciplinary and research-oriented university with six different schools relating to law, business, international affairs, public policy, liberal arts & humanities and Journalism & Communication.
+JGU has completed nine years and has grown into a multidisciplinary and research-oriented university with eight different schools relatingto law, business, international affairs, public policy, liberal arts & humanities, journalism & communication, art & architecture and banking & finance.
 JGU has acquired a stellar reputation in India and abroad for its effort to promoting excellence in teaching, research, capacity building and community service.
-In recognition of its contributions, JGU was awarded the highest grade “A” in the national accreditation process of the Ministry of Human Resource Development, Government of India.
+In recognition of its contributions, JGU was awarded the highest grade “A” by the NAAC and granted “Autonomy” by the UGC of the Ministry of Human Resource Development, Government of India.

 Professor Kumar has academic qualifications from the University of Oxford, Harvard University, University of Hong Kong, University of Delhi and Loyola College.
 He was a faculty member at the School of Law of City University of Hong Kong, where he taught for many years.
 He was a Rhodes Scholar at the University of Oxford, UK, where he obtained his Bachelor of Civil Law (B.C.L.) degree; a Landon Gammon Fellow at the Harvard Law School, USA, where he obtained his Master of Laws (LL.M.) degree and a James Souverine Gallo Memorial Scholar at the Harvard University.
 He was awarded the Doctor of Legal Science (S.J.D.) by the University of Hong Kong.
 He also obtained a Bachelor of Laws (LL.B.) degree from the University of Delhi, India; and a Bachelor of Commerce (B.Com.) degree from the Loyola College of the University of Madras, India.